-The applicant, Bunch Palms Trail, LLC (Medi Tehranchi) has filed a Conditional Permit (CUP) application to construct a medical marijuana cultivation facility located on Assessor's Parcel Number (APN) 665-030-058 (2.14 acres).
-The proposed cultivation facility consists of a) two-story building, containing approximately 3,969 square feet of administrative office 34,363 space, square feet of cultivation area (grow and bloom rooms), and a small 891 square security guard apartment and b) four 5,914 square foot greenhouses (totaling 23,544 square feet).
-The entire project would be secured within a perimeter fence on the south and east sides with the L-shaped building functioning as a barrier on the north and west sides.
+The applicant, Bunch Palms Trail, LLC (Medi Tehranchi) has filed a Conditional Use Permit (CUP) application to construct a medical marijuana cultivation facility located on Assessor's Parcel Number (APN) 665-030-058 (2.14 acres).
+The proposed cultivation facility consists of a) one two-story buildina. containing approximately 3.969 square feet of administrative office space, 34,363 square feet of cultivation area (grow and bloom rooms), and a small 891 square foot security guard apartment and b) four 5,914 square foot greenhouses (totaling 23,544 square feet).
+The entire project site would be secured within a perimeter fence on the south and east sides with the L-shaped building functioning as a barrier on the north and west sides.
 The project would be built all at one time without phasing.
 Construction is expected to start in 2017 and be completed the following year.
 In total, the project will result in the construction of approximately 57,907 square feet of cultivation space, 3,969 square feet of office space, 891 square feet of apartment space and a total of 42 parking stalls.
 The project site plan is shown on Exhibit No. 2, Proposed Site Plan.

-CHOLLA DRIVE Use HACIENDA 13TH AVENUE WEST DRIVE SITE one TWO BUNCH PÁLMS TRAIL • ROAD CABOT 15TH AVENUE foot UNINCORPORATED AREA IN THE NGO ROAD COUNTY OF RIVERSIDE CITY OF DESERT HOT site SPRINGS
+CHOLLA DRIVE HACIENDA 13TH AVENUE WEST DRIVE SITE TWO BUNCH PÁLMS TRAIL • ROAD CABOTI 15TH AVENUE UNINCORPORATED AREA IN THE COUNTY OF ONGO ROAD RIVERSIDE CITY OF DESERT HOT SPRINGS